1098-T Tax Form Information

 You will have access to view/download/print your form(s) from the previous three tax years.
 Only the summary pages for tax forms prior to the 2018 tax year are available.
 You can also securely email your 1098-T, change your password, and browse FAQs.

 What should I do if my existing SSN or TIN is not on file with UCLA?

 Current federal tax regulations require the University of California, Los Angeles (UCLA) to report your Taxpayer Identification Number (TIN), with other registration-related information, to the Internal Revenue Service (IRS) on form 1098-T for each year that you are enrolled.
 Your TIN may be a Social Security Number (SSN), or an Individual Taxpayer Identification Number (ITIN) if you are not eligible for a SSN.
 To avoid penalties from the IRS, students should provide SSN’s or TINs to UCLA so that it may be included on the form 1098-T.

 If your SSN/ITIN is not yet registered with the university, you must submit your SSN or ITIN to UCLA via MyUCLA, in person, or by mail.
-You must register your SSN/ITIN with the University prior to December 31 in order to have it reported on your form for that tax year.
+Your SSN/ITIN must be on file with the University prior to December 31 in order to have it reported on your form for that tax year.
 Learn how to register your existing SSN or TIN with UCLA.

 Will I still receive a form if I do not have a SSN or TIN?

 If you do not have a SSN/ITIN to file with the University, (example: international student who does not have a SSN or ITIN) you may take no further action without penalties.
 You can still access your 1098-T online at tsc1098t.com, or receive one in the mail if you did not consent to receiving 1098-T online, beginning late January for the previous tax year.
 The form will not have a SSN/TIN reported on it.